 Independent record companies continue to produce the lion’s share of new music, the most exciting area of the industry and where our sector excels.
 New artists are incredibly well supported in every country in the world by creative entrepreneurs who know their music, their market and the fans who seek out something different from the mainstream.
 And it’s never been better.

 The usual challenges of achieving commercial success don’t change in a competitive industry, but these challenges are mitigated by the increasing reach into countries which were difficult to access before the advent of streaming.
 Fans all over the world are discovering, sharing and championing new music, with the result that streaming revenue has increased sharply; the independents will remain firmly at the heart of this trend.

 Independents do business in different ways to the majors.
 When music becomes simply a product, with all the attendant cash flow forecasts and targets that major companies are required to produce, it is likely to fail to meet expectations because, as we all know, music is a quixotic and joyously unpredictable creature.
 Independents do business in different ways, following their instincts, their gut and keeping close to the fans and the market.

-This approach is now being captured and recorded through the WINTEL reports.
+This approach is now being captured and recorded through the WINTEL 2017 report.
 The full report is available on the WIN website http://winformusic.org/wintel/

 The report will take you through the most impressive results from the global independent nation, covering the contribution to culture, to creativity, to artistic endeavour and to solid economic returns to their closest partners, the artists with whom they work.
 WINTEL is a compelling sector success story.
 It speaks volumes for the tenacity, passion and entrepreneurship of independent labels, and the public’s desire for musical diversity, that even in these times of global dominance by major corporations, almost 4 out of every 10 dollars spent on music goes to the independent sector.